Romans 16:13-18

 This as well as other "groupings" of names may represent those who belonged to a small church in a home.

-Philologus means fond of words or a lover of words -- he either loved the "word" or he talked too much!
+Philologus - His name means fond of words or a lover of words.
+He either loved the "Word" of God or he talked too much!
 Or perhaps he was a good inductive Bible study student who loved "word studies"!
+Won't heaven be a fascinating place, where we see these minor "mysteries" come to light!

 AND ALL THE SAINTS WHO ARE WITH THEM: kai tous sun autois pantas hagious: